 Note: RHSCIR collects both a core data set (restricted data set for both consented and non-consented participants) and an expanded data set for consented participants only.

-The RHSCIR data used for this report was extracted on April 17, 2019.
+The RHSCIR data used for this report was extracted on March 12, 2020.

-Data collected (number of participants injured) in 2018
+Data collected (number of new injuries) in 2019

-625 (299 expanded data set, 48%)
+655 (284 consented participants in expanded data set, 43.4%)